 1993, 1996 and 1999, respectively.

-researcher in the EECS department at UC Berkeley, and in 2007-2008 he was an invited professor at the School of
+researcher in the EECS department at UC Berkeley (1999-2000), an invited professor at the School of

 Computer and Communication Sciences at EPFL (Swiss Institute of Technology in

 Dr. Starobinski received a US National Science Foundation (NSF) CAREER award and a US Department of Energy (DOE) Early Career award for his work on Quality of Service engineering and network modeling.
-He also received a BU ECE Faculty award for outstanding teaching performance, a fellowship for prospective researchers from the Swiss National Foundation, and awards from the Gutwirth Foundation and Intel Corp. for excellence in graduate studies.
-He won best paper awards at the WiOpt 2010 and IEEE CNS 2016 conferences.
-He is on the Editorial Board of the IEEE Transactions on Information Forensics and Security and was on the Editorial Board of the IEEE/ACM Transactions on Networking.
+He also received BU ECE Faculty awards for outstanding teaching performance in 2010 and 2020, a fellowship for prospective researchers from the Swiss National Foundation, and awards from the Gutwirth Foundation and Intel Corp. for excellence in graduate studies.
+He won best paper awards at the WiOpt 2010, IEEE CNS 2016, and IEEE ICBC 2020 conferences.
+He is on the Editorial Board of the IEEE Open Journal of the Communications Society and was on the Editorial Boards of the IEEE Transactions on Information Forensics and Security and the IEEE/ACM Transactions on Networking.
 His research interests are in cybersecurity, wireless networking, and network economics.